Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is also sunset.

 This article describes how to use the Wowza GoCoder™ app on Android devices to publish a live stream to Wowza Streaming Engine™ media server software.
-You can use Wowza GoCoder for Android to capture and send encoded live audio and video over 4G, 3G, and Wi-Fi to a Wowza Streaming Engine server, which can then broadcast the content as HD-quality H.264 adaptive bitrate streams to any screen.
+You can use the 64-bit Wowza GoCoder app for Android to capture and send encoded live audio and video over 4G, 3G, and Wi-Fi to a Wowza Streaming Engine server, which can then broadcast the content as HD-quality H.264 adaptive bitrate streams to any screen.

 - The Wowza GoCoder app doesn't support SSL connections to Wowza Streaming Engine.

 Follow the configuration instructions in Set up live streaming using an RTMP-based encoder in Wowza Streaming Engine to create a live application.
 The GoCoder configuration steps in this article are based on a Wowza Streaming Engine application named live.

 If you plan to perform adaptive bitrate streaming, you must also configure Transcoder.
 Transcoder will decode the incoming single-bitrate live stream from the GoCoder app and re-encode it to multiple bitrates with properly aligned keyframes.
 For more information, see Set up and run Transcoder in Wowza Streaming Engine.

 You can configure the GoCoder app to connect to the Wowza Streaming Engine server by editing settings in the app itself, or by emailing the configuration URL from Wowza Streaming Engine to the Android device that's running the GoCoder app.